Welcome to the 7th edition of the EDULINK II Spotlight.

 In Fiji and Papua New Guinea, the EPIC project “Renewable energy in Pacific Islands: Developing Skills and Capacity” lead by the University of Alicante with has developed two master programmes on Renewable Energy Management that have been recognised and implemented in both Fiji and Papua New Guinea.
 They have also established two Centres of Renewable Energy to complement the courses and further professional development.

-In the Caribbean we have developed strategies for integrating innovation, knowledge transfer, intellectual property rights management and entrepreneurship with pilot courses developed for students and professionals.
-Back in Africa we also have lifelong learning courses for professionals and entrepreneurs of small and medium enterprises.
+In the Caribbean strategies have been developed for integrating innovation, knowledge transfer, intellectual property rights management and entrepreneurship with pilot courses.

 Furthermore these projects have generated international and regional conferences, including;